 Data subjects have defined rights over the use of their data.
-These rights have been reinforced and extended by the Data Protection Act 2018.
+These rights have been reinforced and extended by the UK GDPR and the Data Protection Act 2018.

 These rights are:

 - right to be informed

 - right of access

 - right to rectification

 - right to erasure

 - right to restrict processing

 - right to data portability

 - right to object

 - rights in relation to automated decision making and profiling.